beyond2013/ProgIntro/markdown/problemSolving.md

 - **Finding Solutions:**

-**Algorithmic Thinking:** Developing step-by-step procedures (algorithms) to solve the problem systematically.
-For example, sorting a list of numbers using a sorting algorithm ensures an efficient and reliable solution.
+**Algorithmic Thinking:** Developing step-by-step procedures (algorithms) to solve the problem systematically.Common strategies include:

+**Brute Force:** Exploring all possible solutions to find the correct one.
+While simple to implement, this method is often inefficient for large problems.

+**Divide and Conquer:** Breaking the problem into smaller subproblems, solving each independently, and combining their results.
+This approach is particularly effective in algorithms like merge sort and quicksort.

+**Dynamic Programming:** Solving complex problems by breaking them down into simpler overlapping subproblems and storing the results of solved subproblems to avoid redundant computations.
+Examples include the Fibonacci sequence and shortest path algorithms.

 **Heuristics:** Employing rules of thumb or educated guesses to find approximate solutions.
 These methods are particularly useful when an exact solution is computationally challenging or unnecessary.